synapse-wireless/e20-gateway-hosted-webserver/README.md

 Note that Portal has to have access to these SNAPpy scripts before it can upload them into your SNAP Nodes.
 The scripts are located in a subdirectory named "snappyImages" in the source code tree for this example.

-**Reminder** – you can manually copy all of the files in this example’s "snappyImages" directory into Portal’s "snappyImages" directory, or you can use Portal’s **Options: Set Working Directory...** feature to "aim" Portal at this example’s "snappyImages" **parent** directory.
+**Reminder** – you can manually copy all of the files in this example's "snappyImages" directory into Portal's "snappyImages" directory, or you can use Portal's **Options: Set Working Directory...** feature to "aim" Portal at this example's "snappyImages" **parent** directory.

-If you choose to copy the files, be sure to copy all of them (don’t forget batmon.py, nv_settings.py, and SN173.py, which get imported by demo_sn171.py).
+If you choose to copy the files, be sure to copy all of them (don't forget batmon.py, nv_settings.py, and SN173.py, which get imported by demo_sn171.py).

 #### Load the various "Linux Config" files for this demo onto your E20